awsdocs/AWS-Kinesis-Video-Documentation/doc_source/examples-putmedia.md

 ### Create the PutMediaClient<a name="producersdk-javaapi-writecode-putmediaapi-putmediaclient"></a>

 Creating the `PutMediaClient` object takes the following parameters:
 + The URI for the `PutMedia` endpoint\.
 + An `InputStream` pointing to the MKV file to stream\.
 + The stream name\.
 This example uses the same stream created in the [Using the Java Producer Library](producer-sdk-javaapi.md) \(`my-stream`\)\.
 To use a different stream, change the following parameter:

   ```
   private static final String STREAM_NAME="my-stream";
   ```
 **Note**
-The `PutMedia` API example does not create a stream; you must create a stream either by using the test application for the [Using the Java Producer Library](producer-sdk-javaapi.md), by using the Kinesis Video Streams console, or by using the AWS CLI\.
+The `PutMedia` API example does not create a stream\.
+You must create a stream either by using the test application for the [Using the Java Producer Library](producer-sdk-javaapi.md), by using the Kinesis Video Streams console, or by using the AWS CLI\.
 + The current time stamp\.
 + The time code type\.
 The example uses `RELATIVE`, indicating that the time stamp is relative to the start of the container\.
 + An `AWSKinesisVideoV4Signer` object that verifies that the received packets were sent by the authorized sender\.
 + The maximum upstream bandwidth in Kbps\.
 + An `AckConsumer` object to receive packet received acknowledgements\.

 ```